Skip to main content

 If you or your colleagues have specific needs for space and materials in the meantime, please reach out to your supervisor or connect directly with your college’s representative for business operations who can work to help find a solution for you.

-As is the university’s established procedure, NC State assesses any potential concerns in facilities as they are received to determine appropriate next steps.
-In fact, the testing currently underway in Poe Hall is a result of employee concerns.
+As is the university’s established procedure, NC State assesses potential concerns in facilities as they are received to determine appropriate next steps.
+In fact, the testing conducted in Poe Hall was a result of employee concerns.
 Closing the building was a proactive step taken out of an abundance of caution.
-This enables the university and our environmental consultant to carefully investigate and better understand what the potential issues and health impacts are.
+The building closure enabled the university and our environmental consultant to carefully investigate and better understand what the potential issues and health impacts are.

 Communications